 Industry Networks and Peer Groups

-The Council holds quarterly educational and networking programs in five industry verticals: IT/SupplyChain; Telecom/Media; Life Sciences/HealthTech; and Emerging/Disruptive Technologies.
-It also offers exclusive peer forums on a quarterly basis for CEOs, CFOs, CIOs and Innovation Leaders.
+The Council holds quarterly educational and networking programs in five industry verticals: IT/SupplyChain; Communications/Media; Life Sciences/HealthTech; and Emerging/Disruptive Technologies.
+It also offers exclusive peer forums and dinners/salons on a quarterly basis for CEOs, CFOs, CIOs, Innovation Leaders and Influencers.